gopherjs/gopherjs/README.md

 *Note: GopherJS will try to write compiled object files of the core packages to your $GOROOT/pkg directory.
 If that fails, it will fall back to $GOPATH/pkg.*

 ### Node.js
+You can also run the generated code with Node.js instead of a browser.
+However, system calls (e.g. writing to the console via the `fmt` package or most of the `os` functions) will not work until you compile and install the syscall module.
+If you just need console output, you can use `println` instead, which gets translated to `console.log`.
-Running the generated code with Node.js instead of a browser is currently supported on OS X only.
-Please tell me if you would like to have support for other operating systems.
-On OS X, get the latest Node.js 0.11 release from [here](http://blog.nodejs.org/release/).
-Then compile and install a Node module that is required for syscalls (e.g. writing output to terminal):
+The syscall module currently only supports OS X. Please tell me if you would like to have support for other operating systems.
+On OS X, get the latest Node.js 0.11 release from [here](http://blog.nodejs.org/release/) or via `brew install node --devel`.
+Then compile and install the module:
 ```
 npm install --global node-gyp
 cd src/github.com/neelance/gopherjs/node-syscall/